CJanecka/Projects_and_CTFs/Defensive Security/README.md

   + This shows us if there was a suspicious level of failed activities on the system.

-The ratio between success (9712) and failure (296) counts idicates a predominantly successful operational environment.
+The ratio between success (9712) and failure (296) counts indicates a predominantly successful operational environment.
 This shows that the majority of Windows activities are completing successfully.
 The 296 failures represent a relatively small proportion, and may indicate potential issues, especially if the failure counts deviate significantly from historical norms.
 In the case of this project, this data was treated as *normal* since it was from the, provided, Windows log of normal activty.

 ### User Account Locked Out